johan-backstrom/data-cow/README.md

 ```

 There is also a class called DataHelper which has methods to help you get pseudo random numbers.
 There is a static method
-for setting the seed.
+for setting the seed ```DataHelper.setRandomSeed(aNumber)```.
+DataHelper is used by the pre built generators.

-Using seeded pseudo random numbers for generating test data is quite often very useful.
+Using seeded pseudo random numbers for generating test data is often very useful.
 This means that it is possible to
-re-generate a data set identical to the one used in for example a nightly test run, assuming you are using the same
+re-generate a data set identical to the one used in a nightly test run, assuming you are using the same
-code and the same seed of course.
+code and the same seed, of course.

 ## Extending generators and dairy classes

-Extending the ready made dairy classes and generators is best done with inheritance. @Attribute and @Generator annotations
+Extending the ready made dairy classes and generators is done with inheritance. ```@Attribute``` and ```@Generator``` annotations
-are inherited while the @WithGenerators annotation isn't.
+are inherited while the ```@WithGenerators``` annotation isn't.
 The following example shows how to extend the person generator.

 ```java
 @WithGenerators(ExtendedPersonGenerators.class)